1919 Southwestern Louisiana Industrial football team

-The 1919 Southwestern Louisiana Industrial football team was an American football team that represented the Southwestern Louisiana Industrial Institute (now known as the University of Louisiana at Lafayette) as an independent during the 1919 college football season.
+The 1919 Southwestern Louisiana Industrial football team was an American football team that represented the Southwestern Louisiana Industrial Institute (now known as the University of Louisiana at Lafayette) as a member of the Louisiana Intercollegiate Athletic Association (LIAA) during the 1919 college football season.
 In their second year under head coach T. R. Mobley, the team compiled a 2–4–2 record.